Acramonics/LadybirdRadioUpdated/README.md

 Back around 1974, aged 10, I made this radio and it worked well for me.
-It seems that others didn't have as much luck, particularly with the final stage which was susceptible to oscillation - I suspect this was a result from variation between samples of the transistors.
+It seems that others didn't have as much luck, particularly with the final stage which was susceptible to oscillation - I suspect this was a result of variation between samples of the transistors.
 The transistors used were PNP germanium types and are now very difficult to obtain as they are no longer produced.
 When you can find them, they are very expensive as they are popular for guitar effects pedals.